Nurmuhammad032/Nurmuhammad032/README.md

 ### Hi there 👋
 <hr>
 I'm a student in Astrum which is situated in Uzbekistan.
-I have been learning Frontend since December. <br> I always use Qwasar platform to learn Frontend Engineerin
+I have been learning Frontend since December. <br> I always use Qwasar platform to learn Frontend Engineering!

 <!--
 **Nurmuhammad032/Nurmuhammad032** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.